-Patients in the Washington, DC/Metro area can obtain vaccinations from primary care physician Dr. Sree Gogineni of Capital Area Internal Medicine.
-A number of vaccinations are recommended to maintain health and prevent infections or chronic disease.
+Patients in the Washington, DC/Metro area can obtain vaccinations from primary care physicians Dr. Sree Gogineni and Dr. Jeevan Errabolu of Capital Area Internal Medicine.
+A number of vaccinations are recommended to maintain health and prevent infections or chronic diseases.
 Call or request an appointment online at this family medicine practice to ensure that you and your loved ones are up to date on all of your immunizations.

 Immunizations Q & A

 The terms vaccine, vaccination, and immunization are often used interchangeably, although they are different.
 A vaccine is injected, swallowed or inhaled, and provides immunity to a particular disease.
 Vaccination is injecting an organism that has been killed or weakened in order to produce immunity.
 Immunization is the term that describes how people and animals become protected from a disease.
 A vaccine can be used to immunize an individual, but people can also become immune by catching and recovering from a disease.

 At one time, the only way to become immune to something was to catch the disease and recover from it.
 The body produced antibodies to fight the infection.
 These antibodies usually prevented the patient from catching the disease again.
 Once a large enough group of people had become ill and recovered, “herd” or community immunity protected most members of the group from catching a disease.
 Vaccination provides another way to protect people without the need to become ill and recover